eHealthAfrica/universal-exporter/README.md

 ## Errors

+### Stream ends too early / file is truncated

+During development, I found that node 0.10.x would close the stream, without errors, early if it was exporting a large dataset (500,000 rows upwards) to the `xlsx` output.

+I found in my testing an upper limit of ~120,000 rows when exporting to `xlsx`.
+However, if exporting to `csv` there's no upper limit (that I found).

+There's no solution for this problem.

+I also tried upgrading to node 0.12.x and although this solved the closing issue, the code now emitted a memory problem that causes the stream processing to get slower and slower.
+A source of 500,000 rows took 30 minutes to complete.
+This should only take about 4-5 minutes.

+Again, there is no solution to this problem.

 ### Function signature not recognised for ...

 This means that an remote function call was attempted in production mode when the function was not recognised or validated by the server.